gemesa/rust-arm64/src/option.md

 ### Layout

-[`Option`](https://doc.rust-lang.org/std/option/enum.Option.html) is an `enum` type which is conceptually a tagged union with a discriminant and data.
-However, Rust often applies [discriminant elision](https://github.com/rust-lang/unsafe-code-guidelines/blob/c138499c1de03b908dfe719a41193c84f8146883/reference/src/layout/enums.md#layout-of-a-data-carrying-enums-without-a-repr-annotation).
+[`Option`](https://doc.rust-lang.org/std/option/enum.Option.html) is an `enum` type which is conceptually a [tagged union](https://rust-lang.github.io/rfcs/2195-really-tagged-unions.html) with a discriminant and data (refer to chapter [`enum`](./enum.md) for more information about `enum`s).
+Since the layout is unspecified, Rust often applies [discriminant elision](https://github.com/rust-lang/unsafe-code-guidelines/blob/c138499c1de03b908dfe719a41193c84f8146883/reference/src/layout/enums.md#layout-of-a-data-carrying-enums-without-a-repr-annotation).
 For common types like references and `Box<T>`, `None` is represented using invalid bit patterns (like null pointers, see chapter [Null pointer optimization](#null-pointer-optimization)) rather than a separate discriminant field, making `Option<T>` the same size as `T`.
 In case of the `None` variant, the data value is undefined.
 We will see this in the generated code but this is [documented](https://doc.rust-lang.org/std/option/enum.Option.html#method.unwrap_unchecked) as well.
 The exact memory layout is unspecified without explicit `#[repr]` attributes.

 ### `safe_divide`